livingincircuits/portfolio/content/projects/2024-10-10/index.md

 date: "2024-10-10"
 task: "Lead UX Researcher"
 company: "Developed for TELUS Health"
-activities: "Scoping, Secondary Research, user interviews, Max-Diff Survey"
+activities: "Scoping, Secondary Research, User Interviews, Max-Diff"
 when: "2024"
 ---

 ## 1) Executive summary

-Reprioritised the reporting roadmap and information hierarchy around the few metrics HR leaders consistently value most, using MaxDiff to reduce opinion-driven debates and align teams on “what matters” (mental health, service use, engagement, and clear adoption-style counts).
+We were able to reprioritise the reporting roadmap and information hierarchy around the few metrics HR Leaders consistently value most, using MaxDiff to reduce opinion-driven debates and align teams on “what matters” (mental health, service use, engagement, and clear adoption-style counts).
-- **My role:** Lead UX Researcher (end-to-end: problem framing - method selection - analysis - recommendations).
+- **My role:** Lead UX Researcher (end-to-end: problem framing, method selection, analysis and recommendations).
-- **Team / collaborators:** Design partners and cross-functional stakeholders supporting Strategy Portal (Product, Design, Engineering) plus Customer Success Managers (CSMs) as a key user group and recruitment channel.
+- **Team / collaborators:** Design partners and cross-functional stakeholders supporting Strategy Portal plus Customer Success Managers (CSMs) as a key user group and recruitment channel.

 ## 2) Challenge & context

 **The problem space**

-Strategy Portal is positioned as a self-serve analytics hub for client leaders, but adoption is slow and utilisation is low.
+The Data Dashboard Portal is positioned as a self-serve analytics hub for client leaders, but adoption is slow and utilisation is low.
 Clients report **information overload**, **terminology confusion**, and a sense that the Portal is “dumping data on a dashboard without explanation or outcomes.”

 A key business driver was retention and renewal risk: internal win/loss signals suggested reporting gaps (including divisional reporting) were contributing to lost deals, but the product team lacked clarity on what to fix first.